ConnectingApps/Refit.OpenAI/README.md

 # Refit.OpenAI
 **ConnectingApps.Refit.OpenAI** is a [Refit](https://github.com/reactiveui/refit#refit-the-automatic-type-safe-rest-library-for-net-core-xamarin-and-net) client package designed for invoking OpenAI (note: this is not developed by the OpenAI company).
 Utilizing this package allows you to make calls to the OpenAI API while maintaining complete control over resilience and logging.
 This is possible because Refit enables thorough control over the `HttpClient`, including logging, returned HTTP status codes, and more.
+OpenAI already [clearly documented](https://platform.openai.com/docs/api-reference/making-requests) their API and how to call it with `curl` or `python`.
+This is document explains how you can use this NuGet package do to the same with C#.

 # Table of Contents
 - [Refit.OpenAI](#refitopenai)